When The 'Whisper Network' Goes Public: The 'S****y Media Men' List, 2 Years On

 "This could be any of us.
 This could be any one of us, in any of our professions, could be anonymously attacked over and over again until our reputation is destroyed," says Miltenberg.

 But anonymous allegations might be the strongest tool the #MeToo movement has.
-When women do report sexual misconduct at work, one in three say they faced retaliation according to the National Women's Law Center.
+When women do report sexual misconduct at work, 1 woman in 3 says she faced retaliation, according to the National Women's Law Center.
 The only way to understand the scope of the problem, says writer Deirdre Coyle, is to let women name names anonymously.
 "Any kind of broad, sweeping change is not going to be perfect.
 It may have some negative consequences.
 But for change to happen, something like this needed to happen.
-That's my opinion," says Coyle.
+That's my opinion," Coyle says.